icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-pipe-lib](https://github.com/mofirojean/ngx-pipe-lib) - Common angular pipe examples for your day to day tasks.
 * [pyno-date](https://github.com/amirhsnf/pyno-date) - A lightweight Angular library for converting and formatting Jalali and Gregorian dates.
 * [ngx-fittext](https://github.com/7kasper/ngx-fittext) - An Angular library that allows you fit text in a box or a line.
+* [ngx-optimus](https://github.com/Bilal-Abubakari/ngx-optimus) - An Angular library dedicated to providing a collection of useful custom pipes to transform data in your templates.
+This library aims to simplify common data formatting tasks and keep your component logic cleaner.
+* [ngx-number-to-words](https://www.npmjs.com/package/ngx-number-to-words) - An Angular library that provides a simple and effective pipe to convert numbers into their respective word representations.
+This is particularly useful for applications that need to display numbers in words, such as invoices, reports, or financial applications.

 #### Drag and Drop